 Better Plans Needed

 During this instance with Microsoft, the adversaries were able to use the infected machine to gather more context about customers.
-This information allows the adversaries to create highly targeted phishing emails around the topic of their accounts and payments to gain more access and credentials, noted Pisani.
+This information allowed the adversaries to create highly targeted phishing emails about their accounts and payments to gain more access and credentials, noted Pisani.

 “As part of the intrusion set, Microsoft witnessed both password spray and brute-force attacks on accounts and customers.
 We must embrace the idea that identity is the new perimeter.
 We know that a compromised employee played a role in this most recent incident,” he added.

-Security teams have seen the cyber enemies run the same game over and over.
-So the defense starts with detection, triage, investigation, and response, Pisani urged.
+Security teams have seen cyber enemies play the same game repeatedly.
+So, defense starts with detection, triage, investigation, and response, Pisani urged.

 “While there is increasing focus on addressing the two ends of detection and response, most companies struggle or overlook the middle pieces without realizing the smokescreen this provides for attackers,” Pisani cautioned.

-Security Operations Center teams need a more comprehensive outcomes-based approach to security, he urged.
-Beyond passwords, protecting the identities of your employees, customers, partners – and anyone inside your IT systems – is a critical outcome.
+He urged Security Operations Center teams to take a more comprehensive outcomes-based approach to security.
+Beyond passwords, protecting the identities of your employees, customers, partners, and anyone inside your IT systems is a critical outcome.